 Whether online or in person, don’t be afraid to approach people with questions or just a simple introduction.
 Easier said than done, I know, but as I’ve forced myself to do it more often, I’ve been continually surprised at people’s responsiveness.
 Ask contacts who are well-connected to put you in touch with people they think share your interests.
 Above all, don’t be afraid to follow up if you don’t get an answer; most people, even if busy, are eager to help.

 6. Embrace internships and part-time jobs

 One of my greatest mentors throughout my graduate career was a faculty member who hired me for five hours a week through a faculty aide program.
-I hesitated to apply, as the pay was miserable, but the position turned out to be mutually beneficial.
+I hesitated to apply since the pay was miserable, but the position turned out to be mutually beneficial.
 He allowed me to tailor the job so I could assist with copyediting articles—something he needed help on and I needed experience in—and helped me in turn by giving me career ideas and advice.
 Our weekly coffee meetings evolved into a long-term mentoring relationship, and his input on both my thesis and my overall career has been invaluable.

-So network, network, network.
+The lesson is: network, network, network.
 Even when it’s awkward.
 Especially when it’s awkward.
 You never know when that extra step could lead to an interview, a helpful mentor, or perhaps the most helpful contact of all: a new friend to grab drinks and commiserate about grad school with.

 Find more savvy networking tips and professional advice in our Internships and Careers section.